Shotgun House Tour

 The Shotgun House at 2520 Second Street is many things—an authentic piece of Ocean Park’s history, a LEED Gold example of adaptive reuse, and the hub of the Conservancy’s newest events and programs, designed to deliver a shared experience of place and to activate our little house as a local cultural commons.

-The Shotgun House will be open for free, in-person tours on the second Saturday and Sunday of the month.
+The Shotgun House is open for free, in-person tours on the second and fourth Saturday and Sunday of each month.
+Check our calendar for schedule updates.

 More About the Shotgun House